Getting Started

 If the machine has a TLM system created by the machine tool builder (most common) then the data will be in p-codes on Fanuc machines.
 The way to locate and identify the p-code addresses:

-- Turn on PWE
+- Turn on Parameter Write Enable (instructions here)

 - Set parameter 9000#1 (NDP) = 1